💥

 Alexis Miller

-While eSIM enabled phones offer great convenience to owners, eSIM configuration can often appear confusing.
-You may be worried about messing up your phone configuration so that even their primary operator stops working.
-Hopefully, this article can simplify things, even for less technically savvy users
+While eSIM-enabled phones offer great convenience to owners, eSIM configuration can be confusing.
+You may worry about messing up your phone configuration so that even your primary operator stops working.
+Hopefully, this article can simplify things, even for less tech-savvy users.

 What defines a dual SIM phone?

-When you have a dual SIM phone, it will mean that your phone will support one of the following:
+When you have a dual SIM phone, it means your phone supports one of the following:

 • Two physical SIM cards